top of page

 FIRST-TIME HOME BUYERS' TAX CREDIT

-To qualify, you must be a first-time homebuyer who has purchased a qualifying home (such as a detached house, townhouse, condo, or mobile home) in Canada.
-The HBTC can be claimed on your personal income tax return for the tax year in which the property was purchased.
+The credit can be claimed on your personal income tax return for the year in which the home was purchased.

 GST/HST NEW HOUSING REBATE – SAVE THOUSANDS WHEN BUYING OR RENOVATING YOUR HOME